Mule Creek State Prison: SNY facility

 In 2005, MCSP became the only California state prison exclusively for Sensitive Needs Yards (SNY) inmates.
 SNY inmates are segregated from the general prison population for their own safety.
 Many are gang dropouts, informants, sex offenders, and former law enforcement officers.

-2024 conjugal visit incident
+2024 conjugal visit incidents

 In July 2024, Tania Thomas, a 47-year-old woman, was killed by her husband, Anthony Curry.
 In November 2024, Stephanie Diane Brinson was killed by her husband, David Brinson.
 Officials announced that conjugal visits were suspended.
 Curry's representatives have said that they will appeal.
 An independent investigation is ongoing as of March 2025, and no charges have been filed pending the results of the independent investigation.